 In 2014, Russia annexed the Crimea.
 Relying on a mix of asymmetric and conventional tactics, an overwhelming superiority in artillery and the clever use of heavy armour allowed Russian forces to seize huge swathes of territory.
 The Ukrainian Army quickly re-learned the lesson that protected mobility is fundamental to tactical manoeuvre.
 It was not until the Ukrainians were able to muster a credible armoured force that they were able to counter-attack.

 Any notion that armour is irrelevant has been be dispelled by the fact that so many legacy tanks remain in service across the world.
-Estimates suggest that there are as many as 100,000 tanks in existence.
+Estimates suggest that there are as many as 53,000 tanks in active service with a further 20,000 held in reserve storage.
 The vast majority of these are older models, but as the Russians say: any tank is better than no tank.
 Meanwhile, Russia seems intent on re-integrating former Soviet satellite states; China is building its forces beyond any territorial defence needs; Iran is a persistent threat to Saudi Arabia and Israel; and the North Korean situation is far from settled.
 In other words, the world is increasingly volatile and unstable.
 NATO undoubtedly needs to retain potent ground forces.
 While Cyber / EW warfare and asymmetric tactics offer new options, recent and ongoing conflicts suggest that the distinction between war and peace has become less well delineated.
 This requires NATO to be vigilant and prepared.
 Today, we go to war with the Army we have, not the Army we would ideally like.

 More than a decade after it was first envisaged, Britain’s Challenger 2 Life Extension Programme (LEP) commenced in 2016.
 What remains of the original fleet is now in such a poor state of repair that we would struggle to deploy a brigade let alone a full war-fighting division.
 Realising that tanks remain vital to support armoured infantry in high-end conventional warfare against peer enemies, the programme has rightly assumed a higher priority.

 Two bidders were down-selected for a two-year assessment phase: Rheinmetall and General Dynamics / BAE Systems.
-The winning bidder is expected to be announced in August 2018.
-Interestingly, it appears that a 120mm smoothbore has been added to the scope of the RFQ.
+The winning bidder is expected to be announced in Mid-2019.
+Interestingly, a 120mm smoothbore has been added to the scope of the RFQ.
 This makes it an upgrade programme rather than simply an obsolescence management exercise.
-The addition of a 120mm smoothbore would give UK tank regiments the ability to fire all NATO 120mm smoothbore ammunition natures.
+The addition of a 120mm smoothbore will give UK tank regiments the ability to fire all NATO 120mm smoothbore ammunition natures.
 With commonality and interoperability becoming NATO buzzwords, the adoption of such a weapon can only be a good thing.
 Rheinmetall’s current 120mm smoothbore gun, the L/55 Mk II, remains highly capable.
-Its DM53 / DM63 APFSDS kinetic penetrator is able to punch through 750 mm of RHA steel at a range of 2,000 meters, exceeding the penetration effect of Challenger’s CHARM 3 round, while the German company also offers a devastating new programmable air burst munition.
+Its DM53 / DM63 APFSDS kinetic penetrator is able to punch through 750 mm of RHA steel at a range of 2,000 meters, exceeding the penetration effect of Challenger’s CHARM 3 round, while the German company also offers a devastating new programmable air burst munition, the DM11.

 A major question that LEP bidders must answer is how a 120mm smoothbore can best be incorporated into Challenger 2?
 This was something considered in 2006, during the previous Challenger 2 CLIP initiative that was cancelled.
-Given that the German gun uses larger one-piece ammunition versus Challenger 2’s two-piece system, there is insufficient space to store 120mm smoothbore rounds below Challenger’s turret ring.
-Like Leopard 2, ammunition will need to be stored in the turret bustle.
+Given that the German gun uses larger one-piece ammunition versus Challenger 2’s two-piece system, there is insufficient space to store 120mm smoothbore rounds in Challenger’s existing turret bustle.
 To ensure that Challenger 2 can carry sufficient ammunition, the rear section of the existing turret will need to be re-engineered or the entire turret will need to be swapped for a new one.

-Conversely, the General Dynamics / BAE Systems consortium is expected to offer a redesigned version of the existing Challenger turret.
-There are also rumours of a mysterious third option .
-It isn’t clear whether this is a new turret being or who is offering it.
-It could be Nexter’s Leclerc turret, OTO-Melara’s HitFirst or a derivation of the CMI Defence Cockerill XC-8 turret.
-The Leclerc turret is noteworthy because it features an extremely robust autoloader.
-KNDS showed this mounted on a Leopard 2 chassis at the 2018 Eurosatory Defence Exhibition.
+Given that Rheinmetall has acquired BAE Systems Land Systems business unit, it isn’t clear how this will impact the General Dynamics / BAE Systems consortium and their Challenger 2 LEP proposal.
+GDLSUK was expected to offer a redesigned version of the existing Challenger turret with a similar sensor and FCS package.
+There are also rumours of a mysterious third option.
+This could be Nexter’s Leclerc turret mounted on the existing Challenger 2 hull.
+This is noteworthy because it features not only a 120mm smoothbore, but also an extremely robust autoloader.
+KNDS showed this turret mounted on a Leopard 2 chassis at the 2018 Eurosatory Defence Exhibition.
 As well as helping to isolate the crew from ammunition storage in the event of a fire, it also has the potential to reduce platform weight by around 10 tonnes.

 The Leclerc MBT has a crew of three instead of four: Commander, Gunner and Driver.
 With an autoloader, it doesn’t need a fourth crew member to act as Loader.
 From a UK perspective, this is a disadvantage as having more crew members makes heavy manual tasks, like changing tracks, easier.
 Since most new tank designs have crews of three instead of four, we may need to accept that a reduction in crew size is inevitable.
 In the meantime, Challenger 2 seems likely to continue with four.

 The UK MoD has released few concrete details about Challenger 2 LEP.
 What we can say is that the platform will become UK GVA compliant so that it can integrate the Bowman tactical communication system now and later the new LETacCIS system.
-It has also been announced that challenger will get an APS package.
-We don’t know whether the drivetrain will be upgraded, but, if it is, Leopard’s EuroPowerPack with a 1,650 PS (1,214 kW) MTU MT883 V-12 diesel engine would be a good choice.
-It should easily fit into Challenger’s engine bay and would likely be coupled to a Renk HSWL 354 transmission which has four forward and two reverse gears.
+It has also been announced that Challenger will get an APS package.
+We know that the drivetrain will also be upgraded via a separate initiative, the Heavy Armour Automotive Improvement Programme (HAAIP), but, not whether this will include the EuroPowerPack with MTU’s 1,650 PS (1,214 kW) MT883 V-12 diesel engine.
+It would easily fit into Challenger’s engine bay and likely be coupled to a Renk HSWL 354 transmission .

 An upgraded Challenger 2 ought to have entered service in 2016.
 Under current plans, it is unlikely to do so before 2023.
-The estimated cost was about £2 million per tank before 2010; today, the current budget is reported to be £774 million, which equates to £3.4 per Challenger 2.
-Unfortunately, it seems that we will only upgrade 168 platforms, which makes the cost closer to £4.6 million each.
-If it remains in service from 2023 to 2035 (instead of from 2016 to 2035) it begs the question: is it actually still worth upgrading Challenger 2 at all, and, if not, what should we do instead?
+The original cost was meant to be about £2 million per tank.
+After 2015, it increased to £774 million, or £3.4 per Challenger 2 MBT.
+If costs rise above this level, it will reduce the total number we can afford.
+It has already been suggested that the Army will lose another tank regiment, meaning that we will only have 168 platforms, but if the price is £12 million each and the total budget needs to increase to £2 billion, we could cut numbers to 132 – this less tanks than Cyprus or Switzerland.
+If Challenger 2 remains in service from 2023 to 2035 (instead of from 2016 to 2035) it begs the question: is it actually still worth upgrading it at all?
+And, if not, what should we do instead?

 The bottom line is that the British Army would not be able to take-on a peer enemy without having a credible main battle tank.
 We need an upgraded MBT as soon as possible.
 If the threats we face were not existential, we could risk retiring Challenger 2 while a new MBT is developed.
 Regrettably, a next generation MBT is unlikely to be ready before 2030.
-To have a further “capability holiday” with no MBT between now and then would a totally unacceptable operational risk.
-This means we will be forced to spend money on a solution that is likely to have a short shelf-life or we will need to keep it in service long after other armies have replaced their MBTs.
+To have a further “capability holiday” with no MBT between now and then would an unacceptable operational risk.
+This means we could be forced to spend money on a solution that’s likely to have a short shelf-life or we will need to keep it in service long after other armies have replaced their MBTs.

 If we are paying more for less, it is important to point-out that this is not the fault of the Army or the MoD, but due to a short-sighted political decision to cut the Defence budget in 2010.
-If Challenger 2 is likely to be a short-term MBT solution, the important question to ask is: can we acquire an acceptable number of credible MBTs at a lower price than the cost of the Challenger 2 LEP?
+The important question we now need to ask is: can we acquire an acceptable number of credible MBTs at a lower price than the cost of the Challenger 2 LEP?

-The US Army has approximately 4,000 M1A1 Abrams sitting in a Californian desert.
-It should be possible to acquire 230 of these for around $1.5-$2.0 million each and upgrade them to the latest build standard.
-Adding a new fire control system is likely to cost $1 million per tank, so we could acquire a substitute MBT at a cost of $2.5-$3.0 million each (or £460-£500 million in total).
+The US Army has approximately 3,500 M1A1 Abrams sitting in a Californian desert.
+It should be possible to acquire 230 of these for around $1.5-$2 million each and upgrade them to the latest build standard.
+Adding a new fire control system is likely to cost $2-$3 million per tank, so we could acquire a substitute MBT at a cost of $3.5-$5.0 million each (or $1 billion in total).

 If we wanted to be really creative, we might wish to have a look at the Korean K2 Black Panther or the Japanese Type 10, both of which have the same three-person configuration as the French Leclerc.
 Neither has been combat tested and the only real reason to consider them is if they offer a price advantage.
 Since they are both appear to be as expensive as the Leopard 2, they can probably be discounted.